JielingChen/building_energy_efficiency_prediction/README.md

 This project is my homework for CIS 9660 - Data Mining for Business Analytics.
 The goal of this project is to utilize the energy efficiency dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/242/energy+efficiency) and develop machine learning models that can accurately predict the heating and cooling loads of residential buildings.

-The project is divided into six distinct parts, each serving a specific purpose:
+The project consists of 6 parts:

 **(1) Introduction:**
 * Provides an overview of the project and its objectives.